We do not need another alcohol supply place in Broulee. We already have two outlets.

 Have your say on this application

 You're too late!
-The period for officially commenting on this application finished about 1 year ago.
+The period for officially commenting on this application finished over 1 year ago.
 If you chose to comment now, your comment will still be displayed here and be sent to the planning authority but it will not be officially considered by the planning authority.

 Your comment and details will be sent to NSW Independent Liquor and Gaming Authority.
 Your name and comment will be posted publicly above.